techpubs-mf/style-guide-original/docs/lists.md

 Numbered lists must have the following qualities:

 - A complete lead-in sentence that describes the list's purpose, punctuated by a period or a colon
-- More than 1 list item
+- More than one list item
-- No more than 1 sublist for each list item if needed, with at least 2 items in a sublist
+- No more than one sublist for each list item if needed, with at least two items in a sublist
-- 1 action for each list item
+- One action for each list item
 - Parallel sentence construction
 - Sentence case capitalization
 - End punctuation if the list items are complete sentences